sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     ![A new version in HockeyApp](Images/hockeyapp-app-update.png "A new version in HockeyApp")

     _A new version in HockeyApp_

+    >**Note**: If you created the build in Module 2, the build definition includes a versioning task that versions the `apk` files incrementally for each build.
+However, if you ran the setup script (you did not do Module 2) then the version number will not increment.
+You will still see new versions as they become available - the numbers will be the same though.

 1. Install the latest App Manually
     In the emulator, open up HockeyApp.
 Click the refresh button and click on the `Patients` app.
 You will see two versions listed: the current one and the new build.